 FSU Libraries offers several streaming video databases that can be utilized for engaging course content.
 Note: Due to the high-cost and temporary nature of individual streaming licenses, FSU Libraries can only accept streaming requests from instructors administering courses where such films will be used for student instruction.
 Requests from students or faculty for individual research or viewing cannot be granted.

-Films On Demand is a Web-based digital video delivery service that allows you to view streaming videos from Films Media Group.
+Films On Demand is a service that allows you to view streaming videos from Films Media Group.
 Choose from thousands of high-quality educational titles in dozens of subject areas.
 Special features allow users the ability to organize and bookmark clips, create and share playlists, personalize folders, and manage their entire collection through a robust administrative reporting system.

 Swank Digital Campus’ online streaming service provides access to feature films, documentaries, foreign films and TV shows suitable for any academic department, including history, literature, social sciences, health science and more.
 They have exclusive rights to many of Hollywood’s biggest studios, including Paramount, Universal, Sony, Lionsgate, and Warner Bros.
-Faculty may request titles using the online Course Reserves Request form.
+Faculty may request titles using the Materials Purchase Suggestion Form.
 Licensed titles are available for one (1) calendar year and may be viewed by any FSU user during this time.

 Academic Video Online includes scholarly video material of virtually every video type: documentaries, interviews, performances, news programs and newsreels, field recordings, commercials, demonstrations, original and raw footage including tens of thousands of exclusive tiles.
 There are thousands of award-winning films, Academy®, Emmy®, and Peabody® winners along with the most frequently used films for classroom instruction, plus newly released films and previously unavailable archival material.